 Excludes: Flights, Entry visa costs, International and domestic airport taxes, meals while not volunteering (breakfasts, some dinners, lunches on days off), Immunizations and medications.
 Note: The rabies vaccine is recommended but not required for this Experience however, if volunteers are interested in becoming rabies vaccinated, the average cost is $600- $1000 in North America.

 Volunteer Activities: Medical volunteer activities include assessing, diagnosing and treating sick and injured dogs and cats, administering anesthesia and assisting with / performing surgical procedures (spays and castrations), vaccination programs.
 These activities will take place in multiple pre-approved veterinary clinics, assistance during adoption campaigns which happen every weekend.
 Educational and office volunteer activities do not require a knowledge of Spanish, as Spanish lessons are offered by this group.
 Other volunteer activities include office administration, fundraising, on-line promotion and general support of the organization's activities- especially during their adoption campaigns that happen every weekend.
-Currently, this group does not have a shelter so all dogs are in foster care.
+Currently, this group does not have a shelter, there is only a clinic with no over night boarding, so all dogs are in foster care.
 Socialization and grooming of dogs are not currently tasks our standard volunteers can participate in.
 However, educational campaigns, rescues and general support is always needed.
-The hospital and shelter will be build in 2015 and then the role of standard volunteers will change.

 Classification of Placement: Medical: Entry, Advanced and Specialized.
 Standard: Entry, Advanced and Specialized.
 All classifications of volunteers are needed by this Placement partner and we encourage you to apply no matter your skill or experience level.
 However, if you are looking for a Placement to use your specific skills, the professionals who would be most beneficial to this placement would be volunteers with experience in: veterinary medicine, education and construction.